 Transition – Underneath the first layer of memory foam lies a section of slightly firmer transitional foam.
 With a quicker response to pressure than the memory foam above it, this layer helps to ease the sleeper into the firmer base below.

-Foundation Layer – Rounding out the construction we’ve got 6” of high-density poly foam.
-This section gives the bed its stability and shape, providing a firm foundation to support the softer foams above.
+Base – As mentioned above, the base layer is made of high-density poly foam.
+This firm material gives the bed its stability and shape, working to cradle and support the softer foams above it.

 Nectar vs. Purple